iwantmyname/blog/_posts/2014-03-13-the-web-at-25-our-favorite-websites.md

 + [buzzfeed.com](http://buzzfeed.com/)
 + [weather.gc.ca](http://weather.gc.ca/)

-"Honorable mention: Google suite - Gmail, Maps, Calendar, etc. (they own my ass)"
+> Honorable mention: Google suite - Gmail, Maps, Calendar, etc. (they own my ass)

 **Joel Pitt - [@ferrouswheel](https://twitter.com/ferrouswheel):**

-"I tried to pick sites from my entire time online.
-So some these are old and not used much these days, but I remember spending a lot of time on them."
+> I tried to pick sites from my entire time online.
+So some these are old and not used much these days, but I remember spending a lot of time on them.

 + [livejournal.com](http://livejournal.com/)
 + [stackoverflow.com](http://stackoverflow.com/)